AyaMahmoudAlhareidi20/PlantGuard-AI/README.md

 - Disease descriptions
 - Severity estimation
 - Treatment recommendations
+-The application provides a unified inference layer where both models can be executed and compared in real-time through a single GUI.

 The interface was designed to move beyond a minimal prototype and provide a cleaner deployment experience suitable for demonstrations and research presentations.